 You add your own map layers from the RAMM tables and from your Web Services.

 RAMM Login Required

 If you have a RAMM Login, you can access RAMM GIS.
 You don’t need to have RAMM open to view your RAMM data in RAMM GIS.
 They are separate applications.
-You access RAMM GIS from RAMM Applications or from the new (beta) Launcher available at the menu path LOGIN > Login(NZ) Beta above.
-So login and locate the RAMM GIS Icon.
+You access RAMM GIS once you have logged in to RAMM at the LOGIN tab above.
+So login and locate the RAMM GIS Icon in the Applications group.